davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/atoms/index.md

 URIs with /atoms support the following use cases:

-*  Retrieve atoms of a UMLS concept (CUI).
+*  Retrieve all atoms of a UMLS concept (CUI) or source-asserted identifier.
-*  Retrieve atoms of a source-asserted identifier or code.
+*  Retrieve the default preferred atom of a UMLS CUI or source-asserted identifier.
 *  Retrieve information about an individual atom (AUI).
 *  Retrieve atom information, such as relations to other atoms, attributes, or definitions.
 *  Retrieve membership information of an atom (to which CUI, code, or content view does an atom belong).
-*  Retrieve atom information such as term type, language, and restriction level
+*  Retrieve atom information such as name,term type, language, and suppressibility/obsolescence.

 Note that 'current' in the URI can always be used to search against the latest UMLS publication.
 You may use any valid UMLS release back to 2008AA in your URI if you would like to search against a particular version of the UMLS.